substance use disorders

 - The Doorway is a New Hampshire program that works to connect individuals with the treatment, support, or resources that they need through a single entry point.
 Call 211 to be connected with a Doorway.

 - Adolescent Substance Abuse Program (ASAP) | Seacoast Youth Services is an educational course for adolescents with substance use issues who do not require inpatient treatment.
-Contact Sarah Fetras or call (603) 474-3332 ext.
-103 to set up an intake.

 - Alternative Peer Groups | Creating Connections NH offers youth and young adults with substance use challenges a supportive environment to connect with peers that is substance-free and recovery-focused.